QCD with an Infrared Fixed Point and a Dilaton: Soft Dilaton Theorems

 In this section we apply the double-soft theorem to the matrix element

-which will provide some surprising model-independent results and the dilaton GMOR-relation \eqref{eq:D-GMOR}. \EQ\eqref{eq:start} is usually considered a first principle formula but in the presence of a massless dilaton it does not hold for a standard hadronic state $\varphi$.
+which will provide some surprising model-independent results and the dilaton GMOR-relation \eqref{eq:D-GMOR}. \EQ\eqref{eq:start} is usually considered a first-principles formula but in the presence of a massless dilaton it does not hold for a standard hadronic state $\varphi$.
 The dilaton pole cancels the $2 m_\varphi^2$-contribution from the kinetic term such that $\matel{\varphi}{\TEMT}{\varphi} =0$ \cite{DelDebbio:2021xwu}.
-However, since here $m_D \neq 0$ is kept, this situation does not arise (which we have explicitly checked at LO).
+However, since here $m_D \neq 0$ is kept, this situation does not arise, as we have explicitly checked at LO.
 All the information needed from the potential is the mass term $V \supset \frac{1}{2} m_D^2 D^2$.

-The idea of soft theorems is that one has a pseudo Goldstone with a light mass, $m_{\text{pGB}} \ll \LaQCD$, whose momenta can be approximated to be soft $q \to 0$ while keeping $m_{\text{pGB}} \neq 0$ \cite{Donoghue:1992dd} (which is automatic in an EFT treatment).\footnote{That the soft theorem is encoded in the Lagrangian is of no coincidence as effective Lagrangians are considered a more transparent way to organise them \cite{Weinberg:2009bg}.} The procedure assumes that the original matrix element does not change significantly in the soft limit.
+The idea of soft theorems is that one has a pseudo-Goldstone with a light mass, $m_{\text{pGB}} \ll \LaQCD$, whose momenta can be approximated to be soft $q \to 0$ while keeping $m_{\text{pGB}} \neq 0$ \cite{Donoghue:1992dd} (which is automatic in an EFT treatment).\footnote{That the soft theorem is encoded in the Lagrangian is of no coincidence as effective Lagrangians are considered a more transparent way to organise them \cite{Weinberg:2009bg}.} The procedure assumes that the original matrix element does not change significantly in the soft limit.
 The gain is that the evaluation then proceeds by a simpler matrix element where the Goldstone emerges in a computable commutator.
 For the dilaton and pion they read

 where the one for pions can be found in the textbook \cite{Donoghue:1992dd}.
 The $R$'s are the so-called remainders